xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_ethercat_tuning/doc/index.rst

   - ``a``: start the auto offset tuning.
 It automatically update the offset field display.
 If the offset detection fails the offset will be -1.
 After the offset is found you need to make sure that a positive torque command result in a positive velocity/position increment.
 Otherwise the position and velocity controller will not work.
   - ``ac``:  start the cogging torque detection.
 It automatically records the cogging torque present in the motor in one mechanical rotation.
 After the torque is recorded, press “ec1” to enable the compensation of the cogging torque
+  - ``acs``:  save the cogging torque recorded in the flash memory in a binary file called 'cogging_torque.bin'
+  - ``acl``:  load the cogging torque previously stored in the flash memory
   - ``ap2``: start the automatic tuning of cascaded position controller. while cascaded position controller is being tuned, the dynamic values of PID controllers are shown on the terminal.
   - ``ap3``: start the automatic tuning of limited-torque position controller.
 During the automatic tuning procedure, the dynamic change of PID constants are updated on the terminal.
   - ``av``: start the automatic tuning of velocity controller.
 During the automatic tuning procedure, the dynamic change of PID constants are updated on the terminal.